-According to a local historian and author, Alan Fitzpatrick, before there were any wars, before European settlers took over the area, there were clans who were trafficking rum and trading other goods who would encounter the indigenous people traveling on the east-west path known as the National Road (Route 40).
+According to a local historian and author, Alan Fitzpatrick, before there were any wars before European settlers took over the area, there were clans who were trafficking rum and trading other goods which would encounter the indigenous people traveling on the east-west path known as the National Road (Route 40).

 Aside: my home was on National Road.
 Tuck this tidbit of information away until later.
 It will make sense then.

-Fitzpatrick, whom I worked with as a producer on his documentary – “The Fort Henry Story”, said, the traders, soon-to-be settlers, would peacefully trade with the indigenous people.
-Then reports indicate the traders eventually got greedy, got the tribes drunk and would steal their furs, horses and anything they thought valuable.
-Eventually, the traders would displace the Indians, pushing them further west, but not before slaughtering a great many.
+Fitzpatrick, whom I worked with as a producer on his documentary – “The Fort Henry Story,” said the traders, soon-to-be settlers, would peacefully trade with the indigenous people.
+Then reports indicate the traders eventually got greedy, got the tribes drunk, and would steal their furs, horses, and anything they thought valuable.
+Eventually, the traders would displace the Indians, pushing them further west, but not before slaughtering many.
 Hence, the skull warning from the survivors to any indigenous people who would enter the territory.

 Today, the town is like a place that time forgot.

 This past weekend my oldest daughter tried to return.
 She’d planned to attend her high school’s 15th class reunion.
 Since she doesn’t drive, it meant she would have to rent a local limousine to pick her up from the airport to drive her to the town.
 The cost was $98 one way.
-She priced a Uber and the cost was $77 but the town’s legislators have not yet passed a Uber law.
-A Uber driver from the ride sharing company, that was founded in 2009, could pick her up at the airport and drop her off at the town.
-However that same driver isn’t allowed to pick up any passengers for the return trip.
-There’s no other transportation between the closest airport which is 50 miles away and the town that is situated underneath Interstate 70.
+She priced a Uber, and the cost was $77, but the town’s legislators have not yet passed a Uber law.
+A Uber driver from the ride-sharing company founded in 2009 could pick her up at the airport and drop her off in the town.
+However, that same driver isn’t allowed to pick up any passengers for the return trip.
+There’s no other transportation between the closest airport which is 50 miles away, and the town situated underneath Interstate 70.

 I don’t want it to appear I’m bad-mouthing the town’s leaders because I’m not.
 I loved it there.
-The town, the place of the skull, is was where I got my journalism chops.
+The town, the place of the skull, it was where I got my journalism chops.

-It’s also the area where I got most of my high-profile nonprofit experience working through Federal Home Loan Bank, National Park Service and Office of Justice Programs.
+It’s also the area where I got most of my high-profile nonprofit experience working through the Federal Home Loan Bank, National Park Service, and Office of Justice Programs.

-The friends I made and the people I met there made up one of the most nurturing community I’ve ever lived in.
+The friends I made and the people I met there made up one of the most nurturing communities I’ve ever lived in.

 But this story is about the curse.

-Right up until 1961, the town was the site of an important railway station of the B&O line which is now included in the CSX transportation system.
-When passenger service ended, the tracks were removed literally cutting off the town, that is situated on the Ohio River, from any opportunity to continue as a viable port.
+Until 1961, the town was an important railway station of the B&O line, now included in the CSX transportation system.
+When passenger service ended, the tracks were removed, literally cutting off the town situated on the Ohio River from any opportunity to continue as a viable port.

 In fact, it took us three years to sell our house.
-A restrictive covenant we didn’t pay attention initially, had a hold on us for a while.
-We burned sage, planted artifacts and eventually we were released from the covenant.
-After my daughter’s high school graduation, we left the town for good .
+A restrictive covenant we ignored initially had a hold on us for a while.
+We burned sage, planted artifacts, and eventually, we were released from the covenant.
+After my daughter’s high school graduation, we left the town for good.

-15 years later when she attempted to return, my daughter decided against traveling into the town and chose to meet her former classmates in a city about 50 miles away.
-A city that has a bustling transportation system including an airport named the best of 2017 – and no known curse on its land.
+15 years later, when she attempted to return, my daughter decided against traveling into the town and chose to meet her former classmates in a city about 50 miles away.
+It is a city with a bustling transportation system, including an airport named the best of 2017 – and no known curse on its land.

 More on the Place of the Skull can be found in the book of the same name by Alan Fitzpatrick.

 Thank you for reading!
-If you find any typos, grammatical errors or editorial corrections please indicate in the comment box.
+If you find any typos, grammatical errors, or editorial corrections, please indicate them in the comment box.